 By using US-patented DNA microarray technology, GoodGene has developed a novel DNA microarray which can detect clinically important respiratory virus in entirety which can infect humans or both human and animals.
+(NOT AVAILABLE IN THE US, approved for research use in Europe and Asia)

 Although commonly used, PCR/Sequencing is labor intensive and impractical for high throughput screening of respiratory diseases required in clinical laboratories.
 The FDA-approved real-time PCR tests are effective for qualitative detection, but notable for two major limitations 1) constrained spectrum of bacterias/viruses detected, and 2) non-specific dichotomous result.
 These limitations, therefore, urge the development of a comprehensive, sensitive, specific, automated test that has broad clinical applications from epidemiological surveillance to vaccine development.